deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 	<br/>

+    {% include lab_question.html question='What is the password for <code>hashcat.doc</code>?' %}

+    Do the same for the file `john.doc` (available [here](https://raw.githubusercontent.com/deargle/deargle.github.io/master/security-assignments/john.doc), use `wget` as above to obtain it from url `https://raw.githubusercontent.com/deargle/deargle.github.io/master/security-assignments/john.doc`).

-	**Question:** What is the password for “hashcat.doc”?
+    {% include lab_question.html question='What is the password for <code>john.doc</code>?' %}

+    Examine [the hashcat cracking benchmarks](https://gist.github.com/epixoip/a83d38f412b4737e99bbef804a270c40) for a [Brutalis](https://sagitta.pw/hardware/gpu-compute-nodes/brutalis/).
+See [here](https://hashcat.net/forum/thread-4908.html) and [here](https://hashcat.net/forum/thread-2906.html) for help interpreting hashcat cracking speed notation.

-	**Question:** Roughly how many passwords per second can Hashcat try on a .doc file?
-See [here](https://hashcat.net/forum/thread-2906.html) for interpreting cracking speeds.
+    {% include lab_question.html question='Roughly how many passwords per second can Hashcat running on a Brutalis try on a <code>.doc</code> file?' %}
-	(Note: this would be orders of magnitude faster if you weren't running hashcat in a VM.)

-7. 	~~Run the following command to see how many hashes a second Hashcat can guess a second for various hashing algorithms:~~
+    {% include lab_question.html question='How much faster is Hashcat in cracking .doc MS Office documents (option 9700, "&lt;= 2003 $0|$1, MD5 + RC4") compared to Office 2013 documents (option 9600)?' %}

+    **Optional:** Install `hashcat` on your own machine (not the VM).
+See how your benchmarks compare against a Brutalis.
+Note that running benchmarks on the VM will break once it reaches `scrypt` before complete results are reported.

 		hashcat -b --force

-	~~Note: This command may take 10 minutes or so to run.
-Keep this window open, continue with the next section of this lab, and come back to this question when the above command finishes.~~

-	~~Note: Keep this terminal window open so you can reference this output for another question later in this lab.~~

-    Refer to the [benchmark output for a Brutalis](https://gist.github.com/epixoip/a83d38f412b4737e99bbef804a270c40).
-(Running benchmark on your own machines is breaking on `scrypt` for some reason.).
-    Units are expressed as (unit)H/s, or hashes per second, [thusly](https://hashcat.net/forum/thread-4908.html).

-	**Question:** How much slower is Hashcat in cracking .doc MS Office documents (option 9700, “<= 2003 $0\|$1, MD5 + RC4”) compared to Office 2013 documents (option 9600)?

-	**Question:** How does an offline password attack compare with the online hydra attack you attempted earlier?
+    {% include lab_question.html question='How does an offline password attack compare with the online hydra attack you attempted earlier?' %}

 # Part 4.
 Cracking Linkedin Hashes Using Hashcat